graywolf336/CaptureThePoints/README.md

 * Fixed the plugin not respecting unix hidden files, thanks to Psithief
 * Fixed a lot of NPEs that only occur on the first run of the plugin
 * Fixed a couple NPEs being thrown when there weren't any arenas (still finding some more)
+* Fixed a NPE thrown when trying to balance teams when there are no players.
 * Added an option to disallow regenerating health due to their hunger bar being satisfied
 * Added a message of how many arenas were loaded.
 * Added an option to allow players to break their own wool in a point they have captured.